in

 • Root softwood cuttings in late spring or early summer.

-Aethionema Varieties to Grow
+Aethionema varieties to grow

 • Aethionema armenum: compact evergreen subshrub with linear leaves; dense racemes of small pale pink flowers.